XolioCore/LearningCSharp.App/NET.CSharp.Learning/Exam.md

 b) A NullReferenceException exception is thrown when an attempt is made to store a value of one type in an array of another type.

-A NullReferenceException exception is thrown when attempting to access a member on a type whose value is null.
-Correct.
-A NullReferenceException exception is thrown when attempting to access a member on a type whose value is null.
+c) **```A NullReferenceException exception is thrown when attempting to access a member on a type whose value is null.```** _Correct.
+A NullReferenceException exception is thrown when attempting to access a member on a type whose value is null._

 #### 135. What does the try code block contain?